 California Grillin Fajitas

-Combine 2 tbsp Hardcore Carnivore Tex mex seasoning (available in our online store), 1 tbsp Cattleman's Grill 8 Second Ride (available in our online store), 1 tbsp California Grillin Gold Rush Dust into a 3 cup measuring container.
+Combine 2 tbsp California Grillin Mission Trail Mexican Seasoning (available in our online store), 1 tbsp California Grillin Golden Gate Grind (available in our online store), 1 tbsp California Grillin Gold Rush Dust into a 3 cup measuring cup.
 Add: 2 Tbsp clear tequila and 2 tbsp white vinegar.
 Mix the ingredients well.
-Let stand for a few minutes and then add 1/4 cup of Sweetwater Spice Tres Chilies Fajita bath (or the lime version both available on in our online store) mixing well.
+Let stand for a few minutes and then add 1/4 cup of olive oil and a 1/4 cup Mexican beer of your choice, mixing well.
 Pour over meat (Beef or Chicken) for 24 hours in fridge.
 Flip meat at halfway mark.
 Pour marinade over meat as you grill.
 We like to make extra marinade to season green/red pepper, onions and then fry them up on the grill in cast iron.

 California Grillin Poor Man's Burnt Ends

 Marinate Chuck Roast with Smoke on Wheels BBQ Marinade (available in our store).
 Season all sides of chuck roast with California Grillin Gold Rush Dust.
 Season all sides of chuck roast with California Grillin Route One BBQ.
+Season all sides of chuck roast with California Grillin Bull vs Bear.
 Smoke chuck roast between 225F an 250F over indirect heat until roast hits 165F.
 Wrap roast in butchers paper and place back on the smoker.
 Pull roast once it hits 195F and cube the chuck roast.
 Place the cubes in a pan.
 Pour 1 cup of beef broth into the pan along with a few dashes of Worcestershire sauce.
-Season burnt ends again with Route One BBQ and Gold Rush Dust and drizzle Blues Hog BBQ Original and Tennessee Red all over the burnt ends.
+Season burnt ends again with Bull vs Bear, Route One BBQ and Gold Rush Dust and drizzle Blues Hog BBQ Champions Blend all over the burnt ends.
 Squeeze parkay or place slices of butter on top and return to the smoker at 300F for an hour stirring every 20 minutes.

 California Grillin Pulled Pork